In this lecture, you will learn about alloy steel.

 Alloy steel can be used in a process area where carbon steel has limitations, such as

 - Low-temperature services such as Cryogenic application

-- Very High presser service such as Steam Header
+- Very High presser services such as Steam Header

 Here you can see the common alloy steel grade that you will come across.